 and The Archive of Deleted Files

-The second strand of projects could be described as an exploration of different cultural and normative value systems, with the focus on neglected, discredited or stigmatized notions of human behavior e. g., “failure,” “compromise,” “mediocrity,” “bitterness,” and “amateurism.”
-Examples of projects are The Compromise House, The Encyclopedia of Failure, The History of Goodness, The Aerial Kit and Bibliotheca Non Grata
+The second strand of projects could be described as investigations of values, attitudes and social norms in general and of the Swedish welfare state in particular.
+Examples of projects are The Compromise House, The Encyclopedia of Failure, The History of Goodness, and Bibliotheca Non Grata

-Måns Wrange’s work is widely exhibited internationally and has been included in over 200 exhibitions, biennials, and festivals including Manifesta 4, Frankfurt; Manifesta 7/The Rest is Now, Bolzano/Bozen; ICA – The Institute of Contemporary Arts, London; Kunsthalle Wien, Vienna; P.S.1 Contemporary Art Center (now MoMAPS1), New York; PROSPECT 93/Shirn Kunsthalle, Frankfurt; Moderna Museet, Stockholm; InSite_05, San Diego/Tijuana; Santa Monica Museum of Art, Los Angeles; De Appel Arts Centre, Amsterdam; Museum of Contemporary Art, Zagreb; The Museum of Contemporary Art Chicago; South African National Gallery, Cape Town; Museo Tamayo, Mexico City; The 6th Baltic Contemporary Art Biennale HABITAT, Szczecin; Arnolfini Art Center, Bristol; Central House of Artists, Moscow; ICA – Institute of Contemporary Art, Boston; Hamburger Kunstverein, Hamburg, and Museo de Arte Contemporáneo de Monterrey (MARCO), Monterrey.
+Måns Wrange’s work is widely exhibited internationally and has been included in over 200 exhibitions, biennials, and festivals including Manifesta 4, Frankfurt; Manifesta 7/The Rest is Now, Bolzano/Bozen; ICA – The Institute of Contemporary Arts, London; Kunsthalle Wien, Vienna; MoMA PS1, New York; PROSPECT/Shirn Kunsthalle, Frankfurt; Moderna Museet, Stockholm; InSite_05, San Diego/Tijuana; Santa Monica Museum of Art, Los Angeles; De Appel Arts Centre, Amsterdam; Museum of Contemporary Art, Zagreb; The Museum of Contemporary Art Chicago; South African National Gallery, Cape Town; Museo Tamayo, Mexico City; The 6th Baltic Contemporary Art Biennale HABITAT, Szczecin; Arnolfini Art Center, Bristol; Central House of Artists, Moscow; ICA – Institute of Contemporary Art, Boston; Hamburger Kunstverein, Hamburg, and Museo de Arte Contemporáneo de Monterrey (MARCO), Monterrey.

-Since 2014 Måns Wrange is a visiting professor of art in digital media at DSV at Stockholm University, where he also holds the position as director of CATS – Center for Art and Technology in Society.
-2008-2014 Måns Wrange was rector of the Royal Institute of Art/ Kungl.
+In 2008-2014 Måns Wrange was rector of the Royal Institute of Art / Kungl.
 Konsthögskolan in Stockholm.
-1995-2014 he held different leading positions at Konstfack, University College of Art, Crafts and Design in Stockholm; as professor of fine art, head of the department and founding director of WIRE - Critical Writing and Curatorial Practices and CuratorLab
+Before that he held different leading positions at Konstfack, University College of Art, Crafts and Design in Stockholm 1995-2014; as professor of fine art, head of the department and founding director of WIRE - Critical Writing and Curatorial Practices and CuratorLab